-Note: The CCRB is currently undergoing re-design and an entirely new building is proposed with construction proposed to start at the beginning of 2023.
+Note: The CCRB has been demolished and an entirely new building is being constructed .
 The design calls for pool filter backwash water to be discharged to the sanitary sewer system.
 When the pool needs to be fully drained, a valve will be switched to allow for the pool (once properly dechlorinated) to be drained to the storm sewer system.
 EHS will work with the project and EGLE to ensure that appropriate permits are obtained prior to the completion of the project.